SKY-ALIN/regta/docs/source/alternatives.rst

 This scheduler is universal and lets start jobs as a shell command.
 Take note that Cron starts a separate process for every job and this may take a lot of system resources.
-With Cron you can't use asynchronous programming.
+With Cron you also can't use asynchronous programming.
 So, Cron might be the best scheduling variant for internal automation when you have a need to write jobs in different programming languages.